codelikeagirlau/intro-to-html-css/README.md

 In this repository are the activities for Code Like A Girl's Intro to HTML &amp; CSS workshop.

+## Learning Objectives
+- What is the World Wide Web
+- What is HTML?
+- How do you create HTML documents (websites)?
+- What is CSS?
+- Using CSS to style your new web page

 ## Setting Up

 - Install VSCode: https://code.visualstudio.com/download